Rules and Regulations

 - If you are on the Marietta Campus, you must call the Bursar’s office at 678-915-7216 to get a list of all outstanding fees and fines.
 Or you may find the Bursar’s office on the Marietta Campus on the second floor of Norton Hall (R2 building).
 Your hold will only be released by the Bursar’s office once a payment is made.
 A HOLD WILL NOT be released unless the above procedure is followed.

 - Kennesaw State University Police or Parking and Transportation may remove or immobilize a vehicle at the owner’s expense.
 Repeatedly cited vehicles may have their parking privileges revoked.

 - Traffic safety on campus is everyone’s responsibility.
 Students, staff and faculty are expected to obey all traffic laws and practice safe driving habits while operating motor vehicles at Kennesaw State University.
-The speed limit is 25 MPH campus-wide (unless otherwise indicated), except in parking lots where it is 5 MPH.
+The maximum speed limit is 25 MPH campus-wide (unless otherwise indicated), except in parking decks and lots where it is 5 MPH.
 KSU is public property and all of the streets in and around campus are deemed public highways.
 Hence, anyone operating a motor vehicle in violation of Georgia law may be required to answer charges in State Court.

 - Pursuant to the Official Code of Georgia Annotated, Title 20, the KSU Police are charged with enforcing traffic laws on campus.
 They are fully empowered to make traffic arrests for offenses committed within their jurisdiction.
 Questions regarding Uniform Traffic Citations may be addressed to the State Court of Cobb County, Traffic Violations Bureau.